indra963/Spatio-HTN-submission/README.md

 We used Unity combined with Vuforia to setup the entire app.
 The phone was then attached to a Galaxy Gear VR.

 # Challenges we ran into
 The challenges we ran into were many, as Vuforia is not a very well documented framework, for cases which we were trying to tackle.
-We had originally started with ArCore, which is another framework, however we had to abandon it as it did not support muti-image tracking, whereas Vuforia did.
-The first major challenge that was brought upon us was to fix the jitteriness of the the A/R images, which was the main reason ArCore was chosen before, however with linear interpolation, we were able to reduce the magnitude of jitteriness.
-Furthermore, our greatest hurdle was when we were supposed to isolate each A/R images result from other image targets, as it was a strategy for us to determine if they puzzle was in the right position.
+We had originally started with ARCore, which is another framework, however we had to abandon it as it did not support muti-image tracking, whereas Vuforia did.
+The first major challenge that was brought upon us was to fix the jitteriness of the the AR images, which was the main reason ARCore was chosen before, however with linear interpolation, we were able to reduce the magnitude of jitteriness.
+Furthermore, our greatest hurdle was when we were supposed to isolate each AR images result from other image targets, as it was a strategy for us to determine if they puzzle was in the right position.
 At this point, we were even considering dropping the idea, as there was no documentation on it, but we later approached it with a different tactic of using distances.

 # Accomplishments that we're proud of
 We are proud about the fact that despite some setbacks, we were able to finish the project.
 But we are also proud of the time-management skills we gained due to experience those setbacks.